LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Skeleton.rst

       SUNNonlinearSolver NLS = SUNNonlinSol_*(...);

-   where ``*`` can be replaced with "Newton", "FixedPoint", or other options, as discussed in section :numref:`SUNNonlinSol`.
+   where ``*`` can be replaced with "Newton", "FixedPoint", or other options, as discussed in :numref:`SUNNonlinSol`.

 #.
 Attach nonlinear solver module

-   If a nonlinear solver object was created above, then it must be attached to ARKStep using the call (for details see section :numref:`Usage.ARKStep.NonlinearSolvers`):
+   If a nonlinear solver object was created above, then it must be attached to ARKStep using the call (for details see :numref:`ARKODE.Usage.ARKStep.NonlinearSolvers`):

    .. code-block:: c